 Learning Communities at Mason

-A Learning Community (LC) is a group of students living on campus who share a common academic college, identity, or interest!
+A Residential Learning Community (RLC) is a group of students intentionally living together on campus who have a shared interest in an academic, identity, or interest theme.

 • A supportive, educational, and exciting experience with a community of peers